Triangle Palm (Dypsis decaryi)

 Apply a balanced liquid fertilizer monthly.

-Once every 5 to 7 days depending upon time of year and temperature.
+Water every 5 to 7 days depending on light and temperature.
 Keep soil evenly moist but do not overwater.

 Basic Care Summary